XMPro/Multi-Agent/docs/Glossary.md

 ### H
 - **Hallucination**: A phenomenon in large language models where the AI generates false, fabricated, or nonsensical information that appears plausible.
 This occurs due to the model's lack of true understanding, instead relying on learned patterns to produce text.
 Hallucinations can manifest as incorrect facts, non-existent entities, or logical inconsistencies, posing challenges for AI reliability and accuracy.

+- **Hybrid Agents**: Versatile AI agents that combine the capabilities of both Content and Decision Agents.
+They can gather and analyze information while also making strategic decisions based on that data.
+Hybrid Agents leverage LLMs for both content generation and reasoning tasks, making them particularly valuable in complex environments where information processing and decision-making are closely linked.

+### L
+- **Large Language Models (LLMs)**: Advanced artificial intelligence models trained on vast amounts of text data.
+In Multi-Agent Generative Systems, LLMs are used by Content Agents primarily for content generation and curation, while Decision Agents utilize them for reasoning tasks including observing, reflecting, planning, and action.

 ### M
 - **MAG Components**: The platform's foundation is built on multi-agent collaboration, where each generative agent is an autonomous unit endowed with subject matter expertise pertinent to its role—such as a Reliability Engineer or Quality Inspector.
 The various components of a MAGS are: